vforget/ukb/README.md

     gawk -f fetch_tab.awk data-fields.txt ukb####.tab | gzip -c > ukb####_fetch.tab.gz

- File **data-fields.txt** contains a line of data-field identifiers, one per line.
+ File **data-fields.txt** contains data-field identifiers, one per line.
 Example:

     21022
     52
     34
     31

 ### Output

- Output is subset of input UK Biobank dataset by the supplied data-fields.
-The format of the file remains as tab-delimited, and data-fields retain original order.
+ Output is a subset of input UK Biobank dataset by the supplied data-fields.
+The format of the file remains tab-delimited, and data-fields retain original order.
 For each data-field, all instance and items are output.
 All participants are output.